numerica-ideas/community/aws/cd-springboot-aws-eb-github-actions/README.md

 jobs:
   build-deploy-to-aws-eb:
-    name: Build and deploy a Spring-Boot App to AWS ElasticBeanstalk
+    name: Build and deploy a Spring-Boot App to AWS Elastic Beanstalk
     runs-on: ubuntu-latest
     defaults:             # Remove this section if your App is at the root of your repository
       run: